African-American Muslims: Ahmadiyya

-Although at first the Ahmadiyya Muslim Community's efforts were broadly spread out over a large number of racial and ethnic groups, subsequent realization of the deep-seated racial tensions and discrimination in the US made Ahmadi missionaries focus their attention on mainly African Americans and the Muslim immigrant community.
+Although at first the Ahmadiyya Muslim Community's efforts were broadly spread out over a large number of racial and ethnic groups, subsequent realization of the deep-seated racial tensions and discrimination in the US made Ahmadi missionaries focus their attention mainly on African Americans and the Muslim immigrant community.
 Ahmadis often became vocal proponents of the Civil Rights Movement.
 In recent times, many Ahmadi Muslims fled countries like Pakistan as refugees due to persecution; this has brought a small second wave of Ahmadis to the United States.

+Mosques

+Mosque attendance in urban areas of the United States is often stratified ethnically.
+In Chicago, Masjid al-Faatir, the first free-standing mosque built in Chicago (in 1983) was built on land donated by Muhammad Ali.
+"Masjid al-Faatir has two octagonal sections joined together, one larger than the other, and has two free-standing minarets and a large central dome.
+The mosque can accommodate up to three thousand worshipers at one time."
+It served as a vibrant hub for African American Muslims for decades.

 Prison conversions to Islam

 Conversion to Islam is a practice which is common to African-Americans in prison.
 J. Michael Waller found that Muslim inmates comprise 17–20% of the prison population, or roughly 350,000 inmates in 2003.
 Waller states that these inmates mostly come into prison as non-Muslims.
 According to him, 80% of the prisoners who "find faith" while in prison convert to Islam.
 These converted inmates are mostly African American, with a small but growing Hispanic minority.
 Waller also asserts that many converts are radicalized by outside Islamist groups linked to terrorism, but other experts suggest that when radicalization does occur it has little to no connection with these outside interests.